hehsiao/MusicStorePOS/README.md

-AMS Music Store Point of Sale System
+# AMS Music Store Point of Sale System
 ===============

+## Project Summary

+Design and implement a database system using Java and SQL database to allow Allegro Music Store to sell products, manage their inventory, and produce reports.

-Project Description
+## Project Description

 The database system that you are to implement in this project is for a large music retail company with multiple stores and an on-line outlet (like Virgin or Music World), called herein Allegro Music Store (or AMS), or simply "the company".
 The rest of this section provides a detailed description of the basic operations which the users of the database system expect to perform.